ItsSpirax/MPSTME-Attendance-Report/README.md

 # MPSTME Attendance Report

-This repository contains the code for a web application that allows MPSTME students to easily check their attendance records.
+This repository contains the code for a web application that allows NMIMS students to easily check their attendance records.
 The application fetches attendance data from the SVKM portal and displays it in a user-friendly format.

 **Note:** This project is for educational purposes only.
 Use it responsibly and at your own risk.